ohmp/james-project/upgrade-instructions.md

 Concerned products: Guice distributed James server

-Union blobStore, allowing to store newer blobs within Cassandra while storing new blobs into object storage, had been removed.
+Union blobStore, allowing to store older blobs within Cassandra while storing new blobs into object storage, had been removed.

-Hybrid blobStore had been replacing it, allowing to store blobs either in a low cost blobStore or in a performing blobStore, allowing thus some performance improvement for small, often read blobs while big or unfrequently read blobs keeps stored cheaply.
+Hybrid blobStore had been replacing it, allowing to store blobs either in a low cost blobStore or in a high performance blobStore, allowing thus some performance improvement for small, often read blobs while big or unfrequently read blobs keeps being stored cheaply.

 Users relying on the Union blobStore will need to adopt Hybrid blobStore.
-Please adjust "blobstore.properties" accordingly:
+Please adjust "blob.properties" accordingly:

 ```
 implementation=hybrid